bmartinezm/vagrant-ks8-env/README.md

 <p>This repository provides a template Vagrantfile to create a Kubernetes cluster with a Master Node and N Worker Nodes, using the VirtualBox hypervisor on your local machine.</p>

 ### <h2> Setup</h2>
-<h2>Setup 2</h2>

 ### Dependencies
-<p>Before running the startup script, it is required that you install, locally in your machine, the Vagrant, and Virtualbox software. </p>
+<p>Before running the startup script, it is required that you install, on your local machine, the Vagrant and Virtualbox software. </p>

 * [VirtualBox][virtualbox] 4.3.10 or greater.
 * [Vagrant][vagrant] 1.6 or greater.

+### Configuration
+<p>The following table lists the configurable parameters of the Vagrantfile and their default values.</p>

 <table>
 <thead>